Study Abroad in Telemark, Norway

 You will live in a student residence hall among Norwegians and other international students.
 You will have a double bedroom with your own bathroom and shower.
 You are provided with a monthly stipend for food, which gives you the freedom to prepare your own food.

-The PLU comprehensive fee for Fall or Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, and visa fees).
+The PLU comprehensive fee for Fall or Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, visa fees, and a $750 flight credit).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Global Scholar Award